Data Privacy and Cybersecurity: Crisis Avoidance and Management Strategies

-Data subjects have the tight to access their own personal data and the right to rectify any inaccurate records, update and delete their data.
+Data subjects have the right to access their own personal data and the right to rectify any inaccurate records, update and delete their data.
 Companies must correct, update or delete personal data on request and without charge.

 Decree 64/2020 introduces a mandatory breach notification to the Uruguayan data protection authority within 72 hours of becoming aware of a security breach.

-Bolivia does not currently have a specific data protection law, though there is a general right to privacy in the country’s constitution.
+Bolivia does not currently have a specific data protection law, though there is a general right to privacy in the country’s Constitution.
 There are currently two draft data protection laws pending consideration by the Legislative Assembly that, if passed, will apply to all individuals or legal entities processing data in Bolivia.
 The draft laws would require companies to appoint a data protection officer if the organisation carries out regular data processing.
-The draft laws also may require express, written consent of the data subject and that organisations to implement security measures to protect personal data, maintain its confidentiality, and allow the Agency for the Protection of Personal Data (APP) to inspect and verify data records.
+The draft laws also may require express, written consent of the data subject and that organisations implement security measures to protect personal data, maintain its confidentiality, and allow the Agency for the Protection of Personal Data (APP) to inspect and verify data records.
 If the draft laws are passed, data controllers will be permitted to transfer personal data internationally where the receiving country has adequate data protection laws as required by the APP, the exporter offers sufficient guarantees that the personal data will be safeguarded, the parties have sufficient clauses in their contracts (as validated by the APP) to protect data, or where specifically authorised by the APP.

-China continues to be one of the most active countries in expanding data privacy and cybersecurity regulation, building on past years’ efforts.
+With the enactment of the Data Security Law and Personal Information Protection Law in 2021, with effective dates in September and November of 2021, respectively, China continues to be one of the most active countries in expanding data privacy and cybersecurity regulation, building on past years’ efforts.

-China’s new E-Commerce Law came into effect on 1 January 2019.
-The law requires registration by e-commerce vendors operating in China.
+China’s E-Commerce Law came into effect on 1 January 2019.
+The Law requires registration by e-commerce vendors operating in China.
 It further reiterates e-commerce operators’ obligation to comply with Chinese personal data protection regulations, including providing customers with procedures allowing them to correct, erase or enquire about their personal data.

 The Chinese Cybersecurity Law, which was enacted in 2017, imposes substantive requirements on ‘network operators’ as well as ‘providers of network products and services’ to ensure that they are securing their data, and have adopted appropriate incident-response plans and contingency measures in the event of a data security incident.
 Moreover, the Cybersecurity Law places enhanced obligations on operators of ‘critical information infrastructures’, including data localisation and submission to a state security review prior to the procurement of network products and services.
-Since the enactment of the Cybersecurity Law, the Chinese government published many draft guidelines to assist companies in compliance with the law.
+Since the enactment of the Cybersecurity Law, the Chinese government has published many draft guidelines to assist companies in compliance with the Law.